ponylang/ponylang-website/content/blog/last-week-in-pony-12242017.md

 ***Merry Christmas everybody!***

-We managed to slip the new Release [0.21.0](https://github.com/ponylang/ponyc/releases/tag/0.21.0) of Ponyc into your christmas stocking.
+We managed to slip the new Release [0.21.0](https://github.com/ponylang/ponyc/releases/tag/0.21.0) of Ponyc into your Christmas stocking.

-This is one of the biggest releases so far, containing tons of bugfixes, some really sweet additions and even some breaking changes.
-So unwrapping ... errrh ... updating is highly recommended.
+This is one of the biggest releases so far, containing tons of bug fixes, some really sweet additions and even some breaking changes.
+So unwrapping ... errr ... updating is highly recommended.
 But the greatest feature of them all in this release is definitely the [Generalised Runtime Backpressure](https://stdlib.ponylang.io/backpressure--index).

 The [Release Blog Post](https://www.ponylang.io/blog/2017/12/0.21.0-released/) contains all the gory details.